 Sun Bucket Hats for Sun Protection

 Style: The perfect combination of style and substance, sun bucket hats are back and here to stay.
 Long gone are the days when bucket hats were reserved for fishing and outdoorsmen.
-Thanks in part to the rise of athleisure, sun bucket hats are now just as appropriate on the street as they are on the boat.
+Thanks in part to the rise of athleisure, sun bucket hats are as appropriate on the street as on a boat.
 Plus, practical features like adjustable neck straps keep your sun bucket hats where they belong!

 Convenience: Bucket hats are the most convenient of all sun protection hats.
-Not only are they lightweight, but they are also easily packable without any concerns of damaging a stiff visor (like on a baseball hat) or of taking up too much space (like with a straw hat).
+Not only are they lightweight, but they are also easily packable without any concerns of damaging a stiff visor (like on a baseball hat).
+Plus, they won’t take up too much space (like with a straw hat).
 Plus, they’re usually machine-washable, and a built-in chin strap conveniently allows hanging your bucket hat around your neck.

 Comfort: With a lightweight, breathable fabric and a soft, shapeable brim, sun bucket hats offer incredible comfort for a variety of weather conditions and a range of activities.
 Plus, an adjustable drawcord allows you to loosen or tighten the circumference for a comfortable, snug fit around your head.

 Wearing any of the hats above is better than not wearing a hat at all, but our clear favorite is sun bucket hats.
 Their combination of style, convenience, comfort and UV protection make them safest and the best choice for sun protection.
-Of course, with any sun hat, check for a UPF 50+ rating to ensure you are adequately protected from the sun’s harmful UV rays.
+Of course, with any sun hat, check for a UPF rating of 30 or greater.
+This ensures adequate protection from the sun’s harmful UV rays.
 Just remember, always pair your hat with broad spectrum sunscreen.

 For additional tips on how to stay safe in the sun, check out this short video from Cone Health: